ONSdigital/analysis-for-action/themes/data_analysis/RAP/QA_for_RAP/book/_build/html/_sources/code_documentation.md

 This is sufficient for local usage.
 However, it is wise to host this documentation somewhere where it will be publicly available to improve the end-user experience and remove the need to browse the files looking for `index.html`.

 Your version control platform might support hosting web pages already.
-GitHub provides this hosting via [GitHub Pages](https://pages.github.com/) and is able to host not only documentation, but any web page virtually for free.
-The book that you're reading right now is hosted in this way.
+GitHub provides this hosting via GitHub Pages and is able to host not only documentation, but any web page virtually for free.
 In many cases, you may also be able to automatically update your hosted documentation using [Continuous Integration](continuous-integration) practices.

-[Read the docs](https://readthedocs.org/) is a community-funded project that provides hosting for open source projects and is a great place to host any rendered documentation.

 ### AI coding assistants